geopython/pywps/docs/configuration.rst

 :maxrequestsize:
     maximal request size.
 0 for no limit

+:maxprocesses:
+    maximal number of requests being stored in queue, waiting till they can be processed (see ``parallelprocesses`` configuration option).

 :workdir:
     a directory to store all temporary files (which should be always deleted, once the process is finished).